ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 Contemporary physics has reached a threshold.
 Its models explain phenomena within the observable domain but remain blind to the deeper architecture from which that domain emerges.
 Conscious Translational Physics (CTP) provides a unified framework that resolves this limitation.
 At its foundation is the recognition that the source layer of reality is not physical but energetic—an immaterial substrate known as the non-physical C-domain.

 Within this C-domain, a unique non-physical energy structure—referred to as C-Energy—acts as the generator and sustainer of physical manifestation.
-This C-Energy may be described as a “spiritual atom,” a universal coherence carrier encoding the topology, polarity, and potential of all spacetime emergence.
+This C-Energy and its respective non-physical C-energy Units may be described as a “spiritual atom,” a universal coherence carrier encoding the topology, polarity, and potential of all spacetime emergence.

 This paper formalizes the principles, implications, and unifying potential of CTP: a triadic energetic science that transcends both classical and quantum limitations and integrates the conscious, translational, and physical layers of existence.